jsfuentes/Code-Cheatsheet/Bash/git.md

 # Git

-Git is literally just a directory, rm -rf .git to delete the git project
+Git stores everything in a directory, `rm -rf .git` to delete the git project

 `git --help command`